 - the duty to make reasonable adjustments is an anticipatory duty,

 - the duty to make reasonable adjustments is a continuing duty and so it has to be kept under regular review in the light of experience and so, in this respect, it is an evolving duty.

 Particular type of disability

-It is a precondition of the reasonable adjustment duty in this type of case that there must be a provision, criterion or practice which puts disabled persons generally at a substantial disadvantage.
-It was common ground between the parties that the statutory phrase ‘disabled persons generally’ does not mean that the impact of a practice on a class of disabled people (e.g. blind or deaf people and here people with MHPs) cannot be taken into account.
-The court said that ‘disabled persons’ will generally will have to be interpreted by reference to a type or types of disablement (para 106 and 107 of Upper Tribunal judgment).
+It is a precondition of the reasonable adjustment duty in this type of case that there must be a provision, criterion or practice putting disabled persons generally at a substantial disadvantage.
+It was – “correctly” said the Upper Tribunal (2013) – common ground between the parties that the statutory phrase “disabled persons generally” does not mean that the impact of a practice on a class of disabled people (eg blind or deaf people, and here people with MHPs) cannot be taken into account.
+The court said that “disabled persons” will generally have to be interpreted by reference to a type or types of disablement (para 106 and 107 of Upper Tribunal (2013)).

 On that basis, in the tribunal’s view, it was natural to read the statutory phrase “persons who are not disabled” to include “persons who are not so disabled” – ie to include people without that particular type of disability, as well as people who had no disability.

 This set of decisions is rather complex.
 They seem to be much less cited in later cases than the Court of Appeal’s Finnigan decision around the same time.

 Comment: Comparative disadvantage of group – enough that “significant number” were disadvantaged